sudipmandal/kasa-plug-api/README.md

-# Kasa Plug API
+# TP Link - Kasa Plug Rest API

-A simple REST API wrapper around TP-Link Kasa smart plug to enable turning it on or off.
+A simple REST API wrapper around TP-Link Kasa smart plug to enable turning it on or off over LAN.
 This repository provides the backend logic, HTTP endpoints, and Docker support to run it in a container.

 ## Table of Contents